GShaig/FinSus/README.rst

 4. Start the development server and visit http://127.0.0.1:8000/finsus/ to answer questions and see your result!

-FinSus App was deployed to the Heroku.
+FinSus App was deployed to Heroku.
 Please visit: https://finsus.herokuapp.com/